Television in the United Kingdom: Production

 As of 2002, 27,000 hours of original programming are produced year in the UK television industry, excluding news, at a cost of £2.6bn.
 Ofcom has determined that 56% (£1.5bn) of production is in-house by the channel owners, and the remainder by independent production companies.
 Ofcom is enforcing a 25% independent production quota for the channel operators, as stipulated in the Broadcasting Act 1990.

 In-house production

 ITV plc, the company which owns 12 of the 15 regional ITV franchises, has set its production arm ITV Studios a target of producing 75% of the ITV schedule, the maximum allowed by Ofcom.
 This would be a rise from 54% at present, as part of a strategy to make ITV content-led chiefly to double production revenues to £1.2bn by 2012.
-ITV Studios currently produces programmes such as Coronation Street, Emmerdale and Heartbeat.
+ITV Studios currently produces programmes such as Coronation Street and Emmerdale.

 In contrast, the BBC has implemented a Window of Creative Competition (WOCC), a 25% proportion over and above the 25% Ofcom quota in which the BBC's in-house production and independent producers can compete.
 The BBC produces shows such as All Creatures Great and Small and F***off I'm a Hairy Woman.

 Channel 4 commissions all programmes from independent producers.